Abdur-Rahim-Safi/datasciencecoursera/README.md

 # datasciencecoursera
-This github repository for submitting an assignment towares coursera certificate
+This github repository for submitting an assignment towards getting coursera certificate The SSH key is activated for both lets see it works perfectly